jonaagenilsen/Test-Codius-on-local-host/README.md

 # Test Codius host (on local or remote host)

 ## Introduction
-Wonder if your Codius host can receive contract(s) / being uploaded to?
+You Codius server is up.
+Wonder if uploading contracts to it works?

 Check out this script.
-It will create a folder, then a simple app, then upload it to your local Codius host.
+It will create a folder, then a simple app & last it to your local or remote Codius host.
 It will be active for **30 seconds** (won't drain your precious XRP wallet).

 ## Howto